troessner/articles/draft-how-does-mutant-work.markdown

 But the configurability is actually just a sideeffect here.
 The main goal is to stop relying on IO globals read from a global scope and injecting them explicitly.

 This lists the IO dependencies of each unit much more explicit.
-Makes testing easier, and allows to write a testing tool that works without message expectations (one target of mine in the near future).
+Makes testing easier, and allows to write a testing tool that works without message expectations (one target of the author in the near future).

 ### Environment